hansenjl/find_bcorps/README.md

 # FindBCorps

 DESCRIPTION:
-An app for consumers and job seekers to find BCorporations in the United States.
+A CLI Data gem for consumers and job seekers to search for and learn about BCorporations in the United States.

 LICENSE URL:
 # https://github.com/sharonrieger/find_bcorps/blob/master/LICENSE

-# Installation????
-In Gemfile?
-Why not just have it in the README.md
+# Installation

 Add this line to your application's Gemfile: